dmtsys/future-jobs/README.md

     node index.js

-to get one future job.
+to get 1000 future jobs.

-Add more funny words to `data/areas.json` and `data/operators.json`.
+Add more interesting words to `data/honorary.json`, `data/smooth.json`, `data/operator.json` if you wish.